NickHollingsworth/Unspeakable.Works/content2.md

 # I'm a Lovely Heading One and Title.

-This file is *content2.md*.

 ## A Heading 2

 Some text here.
 Very short.

 This is a nice long paragraph.
-Its written as text on an arbritary number of lines and it doesnt break until there is an blank loine which seperates the paragraphs.
+Its written as text on an arbitrary number of lines and it doesn't break until there is an blank line which separates the paragraphs.
-*Heres some italic stuff.*
+*Here's some italic stuff.*
 Its still goings.
 There's loads of it.
 Here is more. |And more.
 When will it ever end?
 When there is a blank line between lines of text in the source file, that's when.
 Here it comes.

 **About this** There.
 Now this is a new paragraph.
 This one is smaller.